jzgi/chainfx/README.md

-# The SkyChain Platform
+# Introduction

-SkyChain is a workflow-oriented embedded blockchain & web framework that combines the power of chained blocks and operations.
+SkyChain is a workflow-oriented embedded blockchain engine and web application framework, that combines the power of chained blocks and chained operations.

 Its characteristics: